 Pathology and Pathophysiology of Ichthyosis Vulgaris

-Filaggrin metabolites are reduced in patients with ichthyosis vulgaris, resulting in reduced levels of “natural moisturizing factors” that in turn results in a reduction in skin hydration, an elevated skin surface pH, and increased transepidermal water loss (TEWL).
-These are responsible for the xerotic skin seen in ichthyosis vulgaris.
+Filaggrin metabolites are reduced in patients with ichthyosis vulgaris.
+This causes reduced levels of “natural moisturizing factors” that in turn results in a reduction in skin hydration, an elevated skin surface pH, and increased transepidermal water loss (TEWL).
+These changes are responsible for the xerotic skin seen in ichthyosis vulgaris.

 Reduction in filaggrin also decreases the ability of the squames to maintain their hydration as they move up progressively through the stratum corneum; this results in the characteristic excessive scale.

 The abnormal barrier function leads to compensatory repair mechanisms, including epidermal hyperplasia; this results in hyperkeratosis.
-Lower levels of flagging proteins is also associated with reduced epidermal urocanic acid (a major ultraviolet-absorbing chromophore that) levels and has been shown to have an increased sensitivity to ultraviolet light.
+Lower levels of filaggrin proteins are also associated with reduced epidermal urocanic acid (a major ultraviolet-absorbing chromophore) levels and increased sensitivity to ultraviolet light.
 This may be the reason for the higher prevalence of non-melanoma skin cancer seen in patients with atopic dermatitis.

 Symptoms and Signs of Ichthyosis Vulgaris

-In the neonatal period, the skin may present a dry and scaly appearance.
-However, scaling is obvious from two months onwards, usually.
-The scale is typically white or grey, small, flaky or branny in texture, and semi-adherent with edges that are turned up.
-The typical location is on the extensor aspects of the arms as well as the lower legs; flexural creases are usually spared.
-The nappy or diaper area is typically spared.
+At birth, the skin feels and looks normal; however, in the neonatal period, the skin may present a dry and scaly appearance.
+Scaling of the skin usually is obvious from two months onwards.
+The scale is typically white or grey; small, flaky, or branny in texture; and semi-adherent with edges that are turned up.
+The typical location of scaling is on the extensor aspects of the arms as well as the lower legs; flexural creases are usually spared.
+The nappy or diaper area is often spared.